 CORPORATE SOCIAL RESPONSIBILITY

-Pursuant to the provisions of Section 135 of the Companies Act 2013 the Companies(Corporate Social Responsibility) Rules 2014 and the various notifications/ circularsissued by the Ministry of Corporate Affairs the Company has contributed an amount of`6534429/- lakhs towards CSR activities the Company has undertaken projects in the area ofanimal welfare promoting preventive health care in accordance with Schedule VII ofthe Companies Act 2013 with the help of other registered trusts namely "Shree SumatiJeev Raksha Kendra undertaking "Jeevdaya" project in the area of Animal Welfareand "Rotary Club of Bombay Queens Necklace Charitable Trust" and"Make-A-Wish Foundation of India" undertaking "promoting preventive healthcare" projects and directly through Grand Port Hospital and Sonal Clinic.
+Pursuant to the provisions of Section 135 of the Companies Act 2013 the Companies(Corporate Social Responsibility) Rules 2014 and the various notifications/ circularsissued by the Ministry of Corporate Affairs the Company has contributed an amount of`6534429/- lakhs towards CSR activities the Company has undertaken projects in the areaof animal welfare and promoting preventive health care in accordance with Schedule VII ofthe Companies Act 2013 with the help of other registered trusts namely "Shree SumatiJeev Raksha Kendra undertaking "Jeevdaya" project in the area of Animal Welfareand "Rotary Club of Bombay Queens Necklace Charitable Trust" and"Make-A-Wish Foundation of India" undertaking "promoting preventive healthcare" projects and directly through Grand Port Hospital and Sonal Clinic.
 The contentof CSR policy of the Company and detailed report on CSR activities including amount spentis given in Annexure G.

 PREVENTION OF SEXUAL HARASSMENT AT WORKPLACE

-The Company has in place an Anti Sexual Harassment Policy in line with the requirements ofSexual Harassment of Women at Workplace (Prevention Prohibition and Redressal) Act 2013.An Internal Committee has been set up to redress the complaints received regarding sexualharassment at workplace.
+The Company has in place a Sexual Harassment Policy in line with the requirements ofSexual Harassment of Women at Workplace (Prevention Prohibition and Redressal) Act 2013.An Internal Committee has been set up to redress the complaints received regarding sexualharassment at workplace.
 All employees including trainees are covered under this policy.

 The following is the summary of sexual harassment complaints received and disposed offduring the current financial year:

 2. Number of Complaints disposed off : Nil